Evaluating Competitiveness in UEFA's New Champions League Format: Methodology

 Others (e.g.\ \citet{csato2022quantifying}, \citet{stronka2024demonstration}) directly adopt the quartic polynomial estimated by \citet{footballrankings2020}. \citet{corona2019bayesian} and \citet{DagaevRudyak2019} use a generalized linear model (GLM) with a log-link function, using the UEFA club coefficients as a strength measure.
 Although more advanced methods exist, since the goal here is to compare tournament formats rather than to predict individual matches, we stick to the more common models.

-We will use Elo ratings (derived from \url{https://elofootball.com/}) to measure team strength, as this is widely used in the literature, and has been shown to outperform UEFA club coefficients in predicting UEFA Champions League matches \citep{Csato2024elo}.
+We employ Elo ratings to measure team strength, as they are extensively used in the literature and have been shown to outperform UEFA club coefficients in predicting UEFA Champions League matches \citep{Csato2024elo}.
+For each season, we use the Elo rating of teams at the start of their first match in the Champions League of that season.
+Similar to \citet{gyimesi2024competitive}, the ratings from the website \url{elofootball.com} are used.
 In order to derive a reasonable model, we estimate the parameters by maximum likelihood, investigate the effect of the degree of the polynomial regression and compare it to a generalized linear model.
-Data from the Champions League group stage in seasons 2005-2006 till 2022-2023 were used to estimate the model parameters, resulting in a training set of 1968 matches, while seasons 2023-2024 and 2024-2025 were used to validate the models.
-It should be noted that data from the 2019/20, 2020/21 (and maybe 2021/22) seasons may be biased because some matches were played behind closed doors.
+Data from the Champions League group stage in seasons 2005/06 till 2022/23 were used to estimate the model parameters, resulting in a training set of 1968 matches, while seasons 2023/24 and 2024/25 were used to validate the models.
+It should be noted that data from the 2019/20, 2020/21, and 2021/22 seasons may be biased because several matches were played behind closed doors.

-In order to compare the performance of the models, we compute the percentage of correctly predicted match outcomes for each of the trained models, for both the group stage matches of the season 2023-2024 and the league phase matches of the season 2024-2025.
-Next to the fitted models, we also computed the historical percentage of wins (46.76\%), draws (22.86\%) and losses (30.38\%) and used those probabilities to guess the match outcomes.
+In order to compare the performance of the models, we compute the percentage of correctly predicted match outcomes for each of the trained models, for both the group stage matches of the season 2023/24 and the league phase matches of the season 2024/25.
+Next to the fitted models, we also computed the historical percentage of wins (46.76\%), ties (22.86\%) and losses (30.38\%) and used those probabilities to guess the match outcomes.

-Moreover, we also compute the average Rank Probability Score (RPS) of individual matches, as defined in \citet{constantinou2012solving} and shown in equation \eqref{rps}:
+Moreover, we also compute the average Rank Probability Score (RPS) of individual matches, as defined in \citet{constantinou2012solving}:

 where parameter $r$ is the number of potential outcomes and $p_m$ and $e_m$ are the predicted and observed outcomes of match $m$, respectively.
 Intuitively, it measures how closely the predicted match outcome is to the observed outcome and is argued by \citet{constantinou2012solving} to be a better football performance metric than other prevalent methods like the log loss and Brier score.
 Indeed, it has been used in many other works that compare football prediction models, see for example \citet{groll2019hybrid}, \citet{ley2019ranking} and \citet{hubavcek2022forty}.
 A lower RPS value denotes a more accurate fit.
 The results are shown in Table \ref{tab:model_performance}.